-It is recognised that the guide does not cover all aspects of governance and that it will continually mature.
+It is recognised that the guide does not cover all aspects of governance and that it will continually mature through annual reviews.
 Feedback on the guide is encouraged and will be routinely sought by the department.
 Any questions or comments on the contents of the guide should initially be directed to your nominated department relationship manager (RM).